-VS.
+vs. ???
 The box didn't fit in the car because it was too small.
+Who is "she" and "her" referring to?
+Useful context: It was Sarah's birthday.

 What is "it" referring to?

 Resolution requires understanding of

 - Objects can contain other objects

 - Physical size of objects

 - Physical limitations due to size